Michael Roach (footballer): Star goalkicker

 In the off-season, new Tiger coach Tony Jewell urged Roach to continue his weight training with the lure of the regular full-forward position.
 Hart tutored the right-footed tyro in the art of kicking the long, accurate drop punt.
 By now mature and filled out to 92 kg, Roach took the game by storm in the opening half of the new season.
 To his brilliant contested marking he added an excellent lead and was a revelation when shooting for goal, rarely missing.
 Capable of goaling from a long way out, Roach raised standards among key forwards by regularly employing his non-preferred foot when kicking and often handballed to a teammate in a better position even when within scoring range.
-Previously, these actions were an anathema to most forwards, who were expected to shoot for goal no matter how difficult the opportunity.
+Previously, these actions were anathema to most forwards, who were expected to shoot for goal no matter how difficult the opportunity.
 Roach left an indelible imprint on the game with an amazingly high mark in a match against Hawthorn on 5 May 1979.
 In the ensuing years, video of the mark has been played countless times on television while a photograph of Roach sitting atop a pack of Hawk defenders was reproduced as posters, bags, men's ties and even as a carpet pattern.